jarosenius/advent/README.md

 > --useExample, -e : Run the day(s) using example data.

+> --skipMissing, -x : Don't create days that haven't been created for a year.

 ## Examples

 Run all days for the latest supported year using real data.